CTF-handbooks/map-tester-handbook/tester-handbook.md

 	- Click on the `+` icon to install it.
 2. `WorldEdit` mod.
 	- Download it as you did for the CTF game, but you should have `Mods` as the category set.
+3. Go to the `Settings` tab -> `Advanced Settings` and enable the "Append item name" setting.
+This allows you to get the technical name of an item when you hover over it in the inventory.

 ## Structure of the Repository

 ### 1. Where do I find maps for CTF?